Asia Pacific 1937: Fall of Nanjing

 5 Oct 1937 Quarantine Speech▲

-US President Franklin Roosevelt calls for for an international “quarantine of the aggressor nations”in wikipedia
+US President Franklin Roosevelt calls for for an international “quarantine of the aggressor nations”

 1 Dec 1937 Nationalist Chinese government moves to Wuhan▲